gardehal/embedded-systems/projects/dumb-door/dumb-door.md

     - Test functionality
     - Ctrl+C, X + Enter (abort current program)
     - Ctrl+Shift+P + "MicroPython: Reset > Soft" (soft reset machine)

+## Retrospect

+#### Good

+- Ball hinges work well and if printed in the correct orientation (brain-case) they work great, otherwise the hinges may fall off if pushed too much (battery-case).
+Easy to add to parts and print compared to machining-inspired cylindrical hinges.
+- Modular design and use of brackets (e.g. battery-case-standalone-bracket) to build a frame worked very well, parts can be switched out without having to print the entire 10+ hour suite of components + frame(s).
+The balls and receptacles could have a lower tolerances, balls are 4.5mm and receptacles are 5mm, with a 0.5 spacing between bracket and case on either side.
+Balls could probably be 4.75mm and spacing between bracket and case be closer to 0.1-0.25mm.
+Note that these frames/brackets should be printed vertically for the flexibility.
+- Incorporated other parts like nuts/bolts/switch/buttons which are useful for areas where printed parts are too weak or to difficult to make.
+- Potentially usable in a real setting (assuming someone can maintain software for security updates etc.)
+- Printed pins (lock-gear-pin) worked well, where similar attempts at pins have been lackluster.
+- Fun project, developed useful knowledge and concepts for later use.

+#### Bad

+- Initial design was bad and relied on impossible physics, did not think it through.
+- The brain-case module could've been better designed, the face plate with components should be removable for easier access to sensors on the face of the case (e.g. make face and bottom a single piece).
+Making it a little flatter and wider it could include a battery and make for an OK remote controller while still including the half-sized breadboard.
+Alternatively longer and thinner with a micro breadboard.